Refresh

 • Utilize the powerful Unified Inbox feature to view all emails from multiple accounts in one consolidated view.

 The unified inbox functionality extends beyond simple email viewing – it enables cross-account search, unified filtering, folder management, and even attachment search across all connected accounts.
-According to Statista's email usage research, the average professional manages multiple email accounts daily, making this level of integration particularly valuable for productivity.
+This level of integration is particularly valuable as the average user now manages nearly 2 email accounts.

 What sets Mailbird apart in 2025 is its combination of a free plan for basic users and comprehensive premium features for power users, making it accessible regardless of your needs or budget.
-Unlike discontinued options like Windows Live Mail or Newton Mail, Mailbird continues to evolve with regular updates and new integrations, ensuring long-term reliability and support for your email management needs.
+Unlike discontinued options like Windows Live Mail or Newton Mail, Mailbird continues to evolve with regular updates and new integrations.

 Frequently Asked Questions